 Preface: In the following, the word “feminine” does not equate to “woman” and the word “masculine” does not equate to “men.”
+All comments about Christianity refers to the institutionalized religion, not individual Christians.

 Driving home from teaching belly dance classes, I have taken up a rather bizarre practice of listening to Christian talk radio.
 Scanning through stations, I learned that the Christians fill their nighttime air with experts talking about what it means to be Christian.
 After spending my childhood as a reluctant Catholic, I spent the next 3 decades mostly tuning out Christian philosophy in search of something that felt more loving, truthful and whole to me.
 However, today, living in the mountains of North Carolina, I discovered that these Christian stations total one-third of all available radio stations.
 I began listening out of sheer fascination with this fact.